ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 .. note:: You do not have to have :ref:`ARSPD_USE<ARSPD_USE>` enabled to do automatic airspeed calibration.
 You can set :ref:`ARSPD_USE<ARSPD_USE>` = 0 if you would prefer not to use the sensor until it is calibrated.

+.. note:: WARNING: Do not leave ARSPD_AUTOCAL enabled for long stetches of level flight.
+The calibration requires regular turns to get a good estimate.
+If flown for long distances without a turn then a very poor airspeed ratio can develop.

 Manual calibration
 ==================